Get Matched With Colleges

 Find Colleges Offering Actor & Actress Programs Online

-The BLS also reports that actors earn a median hourly wage of $18.80 and wages range from under $10 an hour to $48.
-So, it’s possible to make a healthy living, but that means continually putting in the legwork to secure gigs.
+The BLS also reports that actors earn a mean hourly wage of $20.50, though wages exist across a range of payscales.
+It’s certainly possible to make a healthy living, but it may mean continually putting in the legwork to secure gigs.
 The agency also found that actors who joined unions received more prominent roles and paychecks compared to those who did not.
 It’s worth pointing out that many casting directors will only work with actors from SAG/AFTRA.
 However, members are required to pay annual dues, which could be a significant burden for newer actors who might not get paid much.

 Advancing From Here

-Advancing as an actor or actress is more about landing leading roles and earning more money for their craft.
+Advancing as an actor or actress is all about landing leading roles and earning more money for their craft.
 It’s not like starting an entry-level job and working your way up to manager.
-To start landing gigs, you’ll need to know how to audition, which is one area where your education can serve you well.
-It might be worth it to invest in workshops that teach this skill or further develop the skills you learned in school.
+To start landing gigs, you’ll need to know how to audition, which is one area where an education can serve you well.
+It might be worth it to invest in workshops that teach the skills you need or further develop the skills you learned in school.

 In other cases, actors might work in the industry for a time before deciding they’d like to become a producer, a writer, or a director.
 While moving from in front of the camera to behind the scenes is a shift, many actors end up moving into these roles and finding success.

 As with any field, networking is essential, too.
-Join casting agencies and make sure you speak with other people in your industry.
+You can join casting agencies and ensure that you speak with other people in your industry.
 While there’s no one way to break into the acting game, or advance your career, making connections is one of the best things you can do for your job.

 Find Actor/Actress Jobs Near You